influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ### Auth0

 [Auth0](https://auth0.com/) implements identity protocol support for OAuth 2.0.
-See [OAuth 2.0](https://auth0.com/docs/protocols/oauth2) for details about Auth0's implementation.
+See [OAuth 2.0](https://auth0.com/docs/protocols/oauth2) for details about the Auth0 implementation.

 #### Creating an Auth0 application